-- Is it a magic item?
+- · Is it a magic item?

 - Is it a spell?
 Or does it let you create the effects of a spell that's mentioned in its description?

 - Is it a spell attack?

+- Is it fueled by the use of spell slots?

-- · Does its description say it's magical?
+- Does its description say it's magical?